grafana/phlare/docs/sources/operators-guide/deploy-kubernetes/_index.md

 By default, the port will be discovered using named port `http2` or ending with `-metrics` or `-profiles`.
 This means that if you don't have a named port the scraping target will be dropped.

-If you don't want to use the port name then you can use the `port` annotation to statically specify the port number.
+If you don't want to use the port name then you can use the `profiles.grafana.com/<profile-type>.port` annotation to statically specify the port number.